dpc-sdp/ripple/README.md

 [@dpc-sdp/ripple-nuxt-tide](https://www.npmjs.com/package/@dpc-sdp/ripple-nuxt-tide) - Package for integrating a Tide backend into a Ripple site.
 Docs: [packages/ripple-nuxt-tide/README.md](https://github.com/dpc-sdp/ripple/blob/develop/packages/ripple-nuxt-tide/README.md)

-[@dpc-sdp/ripple-nuxt-ui](https://www.npmjs.com/package/@dpc-sdp/ripple-nuxt-ui) - Adds ripple component library to a Nuxt site, can be used independently of @dpc-sdp/ripple-nuxt-tide.
+[@dpc-sdp/ripple-nuxt-ui](https://www.npmjs.com/package/@dpc-sdp/ripple-nuxt-ui) - Adds Ripple component library to a Nuxt site, can be used independently of @dpc-sdp/ripple-nuxt-tide.
 Docs: [packages/ripple-nuxt-ui/README.md](https://github.com/dpc-sdp/ripple/blob/develop/packages/ripple-nuxt-ui/README.md)

-Ripple Vue component library [@dpc-sdp/ripple-global](https://www.npmjs.com/package/@dpc-sdp/ripple-global) - Each ripple Vue component is published individually to NPM, See ripple global for usage.
+Ripple Vue component library [@dpc-sdp/ripple-global](https://www.npmjs.com/package/@dpc-sdp/ripple-global) - Each Ripple Vue component is published individually to NPM, See Ripple global for usage.

 ### In a Nuxt application

 Ripple is primarily used to build websites using the [Nuxt](https://nuxtjs.org) framework.

-_For examples on how to use ripple in a nuxt application, please refer also to the [Documentation](https://dpc-sdp.github.io/sdp-docs/ripple/)_
+_For examples on how to use Ripple in a Nuxt application, please refer also to the [Documentation](https://dpc-sdp.github.io/sdp-docs/ripple/)_

 #### With Tide